openvinotoolkit/openvino/docs/model_server/README.md

 ## Run OpenVINO Model Server

-Find a detailed description of how to use the OpenVINO Model Server in [OVMS Quickstart](https://github.com/openvinotoolkit/model_server/blob/main/docs/ovms_quickstart.md).
+Find a detailed description of how to use the OpenVINO Model Server in the [OVMS Quickstart](https://github.com/openvinotoolkit/model_server/blob/main/docs/ovms_quickstart.md).

 For more detailed guides on using the Model Server in various scenarios, visit the links below: